A closer look at Gorgias collision detection: How it works and what to know in 2026

 Let's be honest, this has probably happened to you.
 Two of your support agents, both eager to help, grab the same urgent customer ticket.
 They both investigate, they both write a thoughtful reply, and... they both hit send at nearly the same time.
 Suddenly, the customer has two slightly different answers, your agents are bumping into each other, and everyone's time has been wasted.

-In this article, we’ll take a good look at the Gorgias collision detection feature, talk about where it hits its limits in the real world, and explore a smarter, more automated way to stop these collisions from ever happening.
+In this article, we’ll take a good look at the Gorgias collision detection feature, talk about how it supports your team's workflow in 2026, and explore how automation can help make these collisions a thing of the past.

 Understanding Gorgias and its collision detection feature